-College community and visiting speakers and its duty under the Counter Terrorism and Security Act 2015 to have regard to the need, when exercising its functions, to prevent people from being drawn into terrorism.

-3.4 The Board is also committed to ensuring that it conducts its business in accordance with the highest ethical standards as set out in more detail in this Code.
+- □ observing its duty under the Education (No.2) Act 1986 to take reasonable steps to ensure freedom of speech1 for members of the institution community and visiting speakers and its duty under the Counter Terrorism and Security Act 2015 to have regard to the need, when exercising its functions, to prevent people from being drawn into terrorism2. - 3.4.
+The Board is also committed to ensuring that it conducts its business in accordance with the highest ethical standards as set out in more detail in this Code.